Satellite television by region: United States

+Currently, there are two primary satellite television providers of subscription based service available to United States consumers: DirecTV positions ranging from Galaxy 3C, 95°W to EchoStar XIV, 119°W, EchoStar, and Dish Network.

 Asia

 Bangladesh

 All privately owned television channels in Bangladesh broadcast via satellite television, and terrestrial television signals are only used by state-owned Bangladesh Television.
 There is only one satellite providers in Bangladesh, Akash DTH.

 India

 Over 1340 TV Satellite channels are broadcast in India.
 This includes channels from the state-owned Doordarshan, News Corporation owned STAR TV, Sony owned Sony Entertainment Television, Sun Network and Zee TV.
 Major satellite television providers in India are DD Direct Plus, Dish TV, Airtel digital TV, Reliance Digital TV, Videocon d2h, Sun Direct and Tata Sky.
 Most of them have already started their premium HDTV services.

 These services are provided by locally built satellites from ISRO such as [15] INSAT 4CR, INSAT 4A, INSAT-2E, INSAT-3C and INSAT-3E as well as private satellites such as the Dutch-based SES, Global-owned NSS 6, Thaicom-2 and Telstar 10.

 Indonesia

 The first satellite television provider in Indonesia, Indovision (currently MNC Vision), was established on 16 January 1994; initially utilizing Palapa B2P satellite.
 Today there are a bunch of satellite television providers as well as satellite channels, both free-to-air and pay.
-Satellite television providers, other than MNC Vision, include K-Vision (also owned by MNC Vision), Nex Parabola, and Transvision.
+Satellite television providers, other than MNC Vision, include K-Vision (also owned by MNC Vision), Transvision, Nex Parabola, and Accola Play.
 Satellite channels include IDX Channel and SEA Today.